sagemath/trac_to_gh/Issue 7655.md

 # Issue 7655: notebook: make it so worksheets can be organized into a tree structure

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7655

 Original creator: was